RNC Speaker Facing Federal Charges Of Insider Trading

 Because he had inside information, the SEC alleges, Brewer sold 100,000 shares before the company issued that press release.
 The stock price did drop and Brewer "profited by approximately $35,000 more than he otherwise would have," according to the SEC.

-On top of those allegations, the SEC says that Brewer failed to enforce policies at his own company to prevent insider trading, and "unlawfully acted as a securities broker," particularly for penny stock companies.
+On top of those allegations, the SEC says that Brewer failed to enforce policies at his own company to prevent insider trading and "unlawfully acted as a securities broker," particularly for penny stock companies.